waiz3ple/fractionability/README.md

 **A lightweight JavaScript library for accessible fraction display**

 **Fractionability** transforms decimals, strings, mixed numbers, percentages, and ratios into human-readable, screen-reader-friendly fractions.
 With built-in MathML generation, it ensures your web content is inclusive and accessible.
-Designed for simplicity and modularity, it’s perfect for developers building educational tools, recipe apps, financial calculators, and more.
+Designed for simplicity and modularity, it’s ideal for developers building educational tools, recipe apps, financial calculators, and more.

 ---